 - Spread another section of glue.
 Never spread more that can be covered before the adhesive is set.
 If adhesive is set and will not transfer to the back of the plank, scrape off the adhesive and apply fresh adhesive. - Continue to install the next rows.
 Make sure there is a random staggering at the end joints of at least 6" apart. - Be attentive to staggering the ends of the boards correctly in adjacent rows to avoid clustering end joints. - Maintain a 1/2" expansion gap around the perimeter of the room. - Make sure that there is 100% contact between the solid wood floor and the adhesive. - Any excess glue which seeps onto the surface of the floor must be removed immediately with adhesive remover. - The glue should not be applied in the groove or the tongue of the flooring. - Use a tapping block to ensure good connection between the tongue and groove.
-Carefully, tap the planks together until the tongue and groove "snap" into place. - Use a clean, smooth, 75-pound roller to roll the flooring immediately after installation and after every 150 square foot interval during the installation to insure proper adhesive transfer. - The flooring should be taped together during installation using 3M blue masking tape to keep the planks from moving during installation.
-The tape must be left in place for a minimum of 24 hours.
-Flooring straps can be used to pull boards together and hold them in place while the glue dries. - After the installation is completed, keep the floor free from foot traffic for a minimum of 24 hours to allow adhesive to properly set.
+Carefully, tap the planks together until the tongue and groove "snap" into place. - Use a clean, smooth, 75-pound roller to roll the flooring immediately after installation and after every 150 square foot interval during the installation to insure proper adhesive transfer. - If necessary, flooring straps can be used to pull boards together and hold them in place while the glue dries.
+Check with glue manufacturer for drying time. - After the installation is completed, keep the floor free from foot traffic for a minimum of 24 hours to allow adhesive to properly set.